Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Experiments

 \subsection{Main Results}

-\paragraph{Comparisons to the Top-$k$ Method on Different Models.}Table~\ref{tab:main1} presents a comprehensive evaluation of our proposed EMoE framework against the standard Top-$k$ approach across three different model settings.
-These results align with our observations in Section~\ref{sec:pilot}.
-Across all models, we consistently observe performance degradation when the number of activated experts at inference exceeds the training budget.
-For example, using the standard Top-$k$ method achieves an average performance of 51.07 on DeepSeekV2-Lite, when the model is trained with $k_\text{train}=6+2$.
-However, increasing the number of activated experts to $k=12+2$ during inference results in a performance drop to 50.94.
+\textbf{Comparisons to the Top-$k$ Method on Different Models.} Table~\ref{tab:main1} evaluates EMoE against standard Top-$k$ across four model architectures.
+Consistent with Section~\ref{sec:pilot}, Top-$k$ models degrade when the number of activated experts exceeds the training budget.
 In contrast, models trained with the EMoE framework exhibit robust and monotonically increasing performance scalability.
 For every model architecture, increasing the number of activated experts at inference consistently leads to performance gains, confirming the effectiveness of the co-activation sampling.
 Notably, EMoE not only eliminates the performance drop observed in baselines but also leverages the proposed hierarchical loss to deliver further improvements under varying computational budgets, ultimately reaching new peaks in performance.
+Appendix~\ref{app:large-k} and~\ref{app:ktrain-scaling} further evaluate EMoE against standard large-$k$ and varied training budgets configurations.